ruiqi-zhong/workflow/README.md

 If you want a fine-tunable LM with high performance, your default choice should be ```google/flan-t5-xxl``` (which is mostly instruction-tuned based on AI2's repo with 1600+ tasks + something from Google).

-### Prompt Completion
+### Sequence to Sequence Modelling (e.g., Prompt Completion)

-Below is the command I usually used:
+This is probably the most common usage of LLM right now -- given a prompt, return a sequence of tokens as the completion.
+Below is an example command I used to continue fine-tuning an instruction-tuned model on a sepcific task.

 ```ctl job run --name 0216synexplain  --container rz2383/deepspeed:1229a --login --high-priority --shared-host-dir /home/rzhong --gpu 4 --command 'bash -c "cd data/workflow; python3 seq2seq.py --model_init_name flan-t5-xxl --training_run_name 0216syn_explain --gradient_accumulation_steps 2 --train_batch_size 8 --max_steps 6001 --data synthetic_explain  --eval_steps 2000 --temperature 0.001 --n_samples 1"'```